-El Yunque National Forest is a forest reserve located in northeastern Puerto Rico, located on the slopes of the Sierra de Luquillo mountains.
+El Yunque National Forest is a forest reserve located in northeastern Puerto Rico on the slopes of the Sierra de Luquillo mountains.
 It is the only tropical rainforest in the U.S. National Forest System.
-High annual rainfall creates a jungle-like setting with lush foliage, crags, waterfalls and rivers.
+High annual rainfall creates a jungle-like setting with lush foliage, crags, waterfalls, and rivers.

 El Yunque National Forest

 The island of Puerto Rico was formed by volcanic activity during the Triassic period.
 Thrusting out of the Caribbean Sea, it had no land bridge to any continent.
-Consequently, the animals of Puerto Rico (and El Yunque National Forest) originally arrived on the island by either swimming, floating or flying, and thus were smaller in size than those found on large continents.
+Consequently, the animals of Puerto Rico (and El Yunque National Forest) originally arrived on the island by either swimming, floating or flying.
+They thus were smaller in size than those found on large continents.

 High annual rainfall (over 20 ft a year in some areas) creates a jungle-like setting with lush foliage, crags, waterfalls, and rivers.
-The second-tallest mountain within El Yunque is also named El Yunque.
+The second-tallest mountain in El Yunque is also named El Yunque.

-The rainforest has a number of trails from which the jungle-like territory's flora and fauna can be appreciated.
+The rainforest has several trails from which the jungle-like territory's flora and fauna can be appreciated.
 El Yunque is also renowned for its unique Taíno petroglyphs.

 Because Puerto Rico is south of the Tropic of Cancer, it has a tropical climate.
-There is no distinct wet or dry season in El Yunque; it rains year-round.
-The temperature and length of daylight remain fairly constant throughout the year.
+El Yunque has no distinct wet or dry season; it rains year-round.
+As a result, the temperature and length of daylight remain relatively constant throughout the year.

 The average temperatures in the summer are 26 °C (80 °F) high and 20 °C (68 °F) low.
-In the winter the average temperatures are 22 °C (72 °F ) high and 15 °C (58 °F) low.
-Temperatures can drop below 10 °C (50 °F) on clear nights during the winter but never below freezing.
+In the winter, the average temperatures are 22 °C (72 °F ) high and 15 °C (58 °F) low.
+In addition, temperatures can drop below 10 °C (50 °F) on clear nights during the winter but never below freezing.
 All of these factors provide a year-round growing season.

-The Dwarf forest ecosystem is located at around 910 m (3,000 ft) and composes the smallest sub-region in El Yunque.
-The forest is characterized by a variety of vegetation that is only found in Puerto Rico.
+The dwarf forest ecosystem is located at around 910 m (3,000 ft) and composes the smallest sub-region in El Yunque.
+The forest is characterized by a variety of vegetation only found in Puerto Rico.

-The vegetation shows stunted growth in which the diameter of the trunk is widened and the number of leaves on the branches is lower than expected.
-Other specific factors that affect the growth of this sub-region are the high level of acidity and poor water runoff from the soil.
+The vegetation shows stunted growth in which the trunk's diameter is widened, and the number of leaves on the branches is lower than expected.
+Other specific factors that affect this sub-region's growth are the high acidity level and poor water runoff from the soil.

 Although many species have adapted to these harsh environments, five species frequent the dwarf forest: Ocotea spathulata, Tabebuia rigida, Calyptranthes krugii, Eugenia borinquensis and Calycogonium squamulosum.
 Another abundant type of plant in the dwarf forest is epiphytes.

 El Yunque supports a vast array of animal and plant life that varies depending on the altitude range in the rainforest.
-The great amount of competition in the canopy does not allow lower-level plants to develop and prosper.
+However, the great competition in the canopy does not allow lower-level plants to develop and prosper.

-This relatively small land area also supports 127 species of terrestrial vertebrates (land animals with backbones) and 10 species of aquatic invertebrates (water animals without backbones).
+This relatively small land area also supports 127 species of terrestrial vertebrates (land animals with backbones) and ten species of aquatic invertebrates (water animals without backbones).

-The El Yunque National Forest is the habitat of a total of 5 endangered species (meaning they may die out in a short time) and 1 threatened species (meaning it has the potential of dying out over a long lapse of time).
+The El Yunque National Forest is the habitat of five endangered species (meaning they may die out in a short time) and one threatened species (meaning it has the potential of dying out over a long time).

 The island parrot population was estimated to number in the hundreds of thousands when first encountered during Columbus' second voyage of discovery.
-It dropped to a low of 13 birds in 1975.
-After this date the population reached an estimated 47 birds in the wild, declining again to 23 birds after Hurricane Hugo in 1989.
-Currently, the wild flock is climbing but challenges are many and its future still hangs in the balance.
+However, it dropped to a low of 13 birds in 1975.
+After this date, the population reached an estimated 47 birds in the wild, declining again to 23 birds after Hurricane Hugo in 1989.
+Currently, the wild flock is climbing, but the challenges are many, and its future still hangs in the balance.